EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Transferring EDHOC over Other Protocols {#non-coap}

-EDHOC may be transported over a different transport that CoAP.
+EDHOC may be transported over a different transport than CoAP.
 In this case the lower layers need to handle message loss, reordering, message duplication, fragmentation, and denial of service protection.

 # IANA Considerations {#iana}